 Kirkpatrick Level 4 Evaluation Examples

-You need to make a credible link between macro benefits, otherwise known as results in the business, and specific training, to assess the true organisational impact of that training.
+In practice the final stage of the Kirkpatrick Model of Evaluation will require the biggest investment of time and resources.
+You need to make a link between macro benefits, otherwise known as results in the business, and specific training, to measure the true organisational impact of that training.

 - Increased productivity